lingtalfi/simpledrag/README.md

 How to use?
 ---------------

-Simple use (don't forget to include the simpledrag.js file in your head)
+Simple use (don't forget to include the simpledrag.js file in your head), and, the target must be in a non static position (for instance position: relative)

 ```html
 <!DOCTYPE html>